ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 ### Properties annotations

-To define type properties there is `@ES\Property` annotation.
-The only required attribute is `type` - Elasticsearch field type to define what kind of information will be indexed.
-By default field name is generated from property name by converting it to "snake case" string.
-You can specify custom name by setting `name` attribute.
+For defining type properties, there is a `@ES\Property` annotation.
+The only required attribute is `type` - Elasticsearch field type to specify what kind of information will be indexed.
+By default, the field name generated from property name by converting it to "snake case" string.
+You can specify the custom name by setting `name` attribute.

 > Read more about elasticsearch supported types [in the official documentation][2].

-To add a custom settings for property like analyzer it has to be included in `options`.
+To add a custom setting for the property like analyzer include it in the `options` variable.
-Analyzers names are defined in `config.yml` `analysis` [read more in the topic above](#Mapping configuration).
+Analyzers names defined in `config.yml` `analysis` [read more in the topic above](#Mapping configuration).
 Here's an example how to add it:

 ```php